odoo/documentation/discuss/tracking.rst

 How to follow a discussion thread
 =================================
-You can keep track of virtually any business object in Odoo (an opportunity, a quotation, a task, etc.), by **following** it.
+You can keep track of virtually any business object in Twenty20 (an opportunity, a quotation, a task, etc.), by **following** it.

 .. image:: media/discuss07.png